 It is clear from the extensive meetings and discussions I have had with shareholders over the year, that they recognise the significant performance improvements that have been delivered.
-Emphasis has now moved from the shorter-term outlooks to 2026, to the medium term to 2031.
-The upgraded outlooks we have given for both periods show the confidence of the Board and Management in GSK's future.

 The uncertainty around Zantac (ranitidine) litigation has clearly impacted GSK's share price performance over the 18 months.
 We continue to vigorously defend ourselves against the remaining claims in the US, including the ongoing proceedings in Delaware and hope to see greater clarity on the litigation during 2024.